Secure Windows and Doors

 Fires spread quickly.
 Make sure you have working smoke alarms on every level of your home and in every bedroom.
-A working smoke alarm reduces the chances of dying by 50%.
+A working smoke alarm reduces the chances of death by 50%.

 Additionally, carbon monoxide poisoning can result from faulty generators, heaters, water heaters, clothes dryers and motor vehicles.
 You cannot see, taste or smell the gas, which can cause injury and even death with exposure.